iankorf/MCB185-2023/Unit0/README.md

 ## Unix CLI: Terminal & Shell ##

 There are many terminal applications.
 Generally, it doesn't matter which one you use.
 It's sort of like choosing between Firefox and Chrome: they look a little different, but both let you navigate the Internet.
-Fubd a terminal application on your computer.
+Find a terminal application on your computer.
 The name might be 'Terminal', 'xterm', 'Qterm' or something with 'term' in it somewhere.
 Create a shortcut in your dock/launchbar so you can access it quickly.

 The terminal is the application where you use the command line interface (CLI)